 New Graduate Student To-Do List

 Welcome to Purdue!
 We want to make sure you don't miss a thing as you transition into being a graduate student.
-Please start completing the items listed below:
+Read below and start completing the items listed:

 - Set up your Purdue Career Account (it will ask for your 10-digit PUID number, which is found on your admission letter).
 You will use your career account to access myPurdue, Brightspace, and other portals.
 (Questions on your Purdue career account should be directed to our IT department, firstname.lastname@example.org.)